Setono/SyliusGiftCardPlugin/README.md

 You will find the templates you need to override in the [test application](https://github.com/Setono/SyliusGiftCardPlugin/tree/master/tests/Application/templates).

+If you enable the same input for Promotion and GiftCard (see [here](#using-same-input-for-promotion-and-giftcard)), remove all content of `SyliusShopBundle/Cart/Summary/_coupon.html.twig` since it is not needed.

 ### Extend `Product`, `Order`, `OrderRepository`, and `CustomerRepository`

 **Extend `Product`**